suchapalaver/krust/README.md

 Branches are variations in implementation:

--- main uses rayon's ParallelBridge (https://docs.rs/rayon/1.5.1/rayon/iter/trait.ParallelBridge.html)
+-- main uses rayon's parallel iterator by collecting the rust-bio fasta Reader into a vector

--- collect_the_iterator uses rayon's parallel iterator by collecting the rust-bio fasta Reader into a vector
+-- ParallelBridge uses rayon's ParallelBridge (https://docs.rs/rayon/1.5.1/rayon/iter/trait.ParallelBridge.html) (This seems to be slightly slower than collecting and using par_iter)

 -- std_threads uses Rust's standard library thread to process in parallel